Ballarat High School: Peacock Hall

 When the main building was rebuilt and extended after the 1915 fire, the Assembly Hall was relocated to the top floor.
 The hall was opened by then Premier Alexander Peacock and features large stained glass windows across both ends of the hall, as well as Honour boards listing students' war service in both World Wars.
 Boards along the side walls also list School Captains, Council Members, the Dux of the School as well as University graduates.

-The stained glass windows were designed by local artist Amalia Field, while staff member Les Ottoway persuaded well known Melbourne artist George Dancey to design a memorial mural tablet for the hall.
+The stained glass windows were designed by local artist Amalia Field, while staff member Les Ottoway persuaded Melbourne artist George Dancey to design a memorial mural tablet for the hall.
 The tablet was unveiled by Major Baird on 9 April 1920 and features a finely executed mosaic mural symbolising the triumph of Good over Evil.
 The mosaic is seen as a fitting reminder of the school's contribution to the First World War.

-In 2015 as part of the school's commemoration of the 100th anniversary of the ANZAC landings at Gallipoli, Ceramics teacher Paul Gerardi was the driving force behind the design and production of Ceramic Poppies with a display being placed on the school oval for the commemoration service.
+In 2015, as part of the school's commemoration of the 100th anniversary of the ANZAC landings at Gallipoli, Ceramics teacher Paul Gerardi was the driving force behind the design and production of Ceramic Poppies with a display being placed on the school oval for the commemoration service.
 After the service, 100 of the poppies were formed into the shape of a wreath and mounted on the wall of Peacock Hall.
 The remainder of the Poppies were sold with funds raised being donated to the Ballarat branch of Legacy Australia.

 Peacock Hall is listed on the Heritage Council of Victoria's register.